Citizen Participation Plan

 - All written comments, complaints and proposals submitted to the city regarding the CDBG, HOME and ESG Programs in their community.

-All documents listed above shall be submitted to the CD Program Department by the end of the second week of December of each calendar year.
+All documents listed above shall be submitted to the Community Development Division by the end of the second week of December of each calendar year.

-C. Consolidated Plan Submission: In March of each year, the CD Program Department will publish a summary of the County's proposed Action Plan for the upcoming Program year.
+C. Consolidated Plan and AFH Submission: In March or soon after of each year, the Community Development Division will publish a summary of the County's proposed Action Plan for the upcoming Program year.
 A summary of the entire proposed Consolidated Plan (Plan) will be published every five years.
-The published summary will contain information regarding where copies of the entire Plan and/or Action Plan may be examined (libraries, County of Kern offices and the County web site), invite public comment and advertise the annual public hearing before the Board of Supervisors, held in early May, during which the CD Program Department will be requesting public comment and Board review/approval of the Plan.
-The publication will also inform citizens of a public meeting (as required by federal regulations) conducted by the CD Program Department in mid-April, during which individuals may discuss the proposed Plan and/or Action Plan with Department staff.
+The published summary will contain information regarding where copies of the entire Plan and/or Action Plan may be examined (libraries, County of Kern offices and the County website), invite public comment and advertise the annual public hearing before the Board of Supervisors, held in early May or soon thereafter, during which the Community Development Division will be requesting public comment and Board review/approval of the Plan.
+The publication will also inform citizens of a public meeting (as required by federal regulations) conducted by the Community Development Division in April or soon thereafter, during which individuals may discuss the proposed Plan and/or Action Plan with Department staff.
 The meeting is typically held at the County Public Services Building located in Bakersfield.
-All comments and inquiries received at this meeting are documented and taken into consideration by CD Program Department staff prior to submitting the Plan and/or Action Plan to the Board of Supervisors at the aforementioned public hearing.
+All comments and inquiries received at this meeting are documented and taken into consideration by Community Development Division staff prior to submitting the Plan and/or Action Plan to the Board of Supervisors at the aforementioned public hearing.
 The summary is published in a newspaper of countywide circulation, adjudicated minority newspapers and in local newspapers throughout the County which are circulated more than once a week.
 News releases are provided to the other adjudicated newspapers serving the various communities within Kern County.
 The summary will be published a minimum of fourteen (14) calendar days prior to the public meeting and a minimum of thirty (30) calendar days prior to the public hearing before the Board of Supervisors.
+Accordingly, the Plan Jurisdiction shall publish the proposed AFH or Consolidated Plan and copies of the entire AFH may be examined at County libraries, County of Kern offices and the County website.
+At least one public hearing shall be conducted during the development of the AFH and the Plan Jurisdiction shall provide a comment period of no less than 30 calendar days, to receive comment from residents of the community on the AFH.
+Comments or views of residents of the community received in writing, or orally at public hearings, in preparing the final AFH or the Consolidated Plan must be considered.
+A summary of the comments or views and summary of any comment and views not accepted and the reasons why, shall be attached to the final AFH or the Consolidated Plan.

 Subsequent to the Board of Supervisors' approval of the Plan and/or Action Plan, a final notice is published in a newspaper of countywide circulation, the County's adjudicated minority newspapers, and in local newspapers which are circulated more than once a week.
 News releases are provided to the other adjudicated newspapers serving the various communities within Kern County.
-The notice is to indicate the availability of the adopted Plan and/or Action Plan for public view at the CD Program Department office and all County library branches.
+The notice is to indicate the availability of the adopted Plan and/or Action Plan for public view at the Community Development Division office and all County library branches.
 Thirty (30) copies of the Plan are mailed to the main branch of the Kern County Library to be distributed to outlying branch libraries.
-The Action Plan will also be placed on the CD Program Department's web site.
-A copy of the adopted Plan and/or Action Plan will also be provided to each cooperative agreement city, to each County Supervisor, and several copies will be available at the County CD Program Department for public access, review and/or distribution.
+The Action Plan will also be placed on the Community Development Division’s website.
+A copy of the adopted Plan and/or Action Plan will also be provided to each cooperative agreement city, to each County Supervisor, and several copies will be available at the County Community Development Division for public access, review and/or distribution.

 D. Amendments/Substantial Amendments: Federal regulations at 24 CFR 91.505, Amendments to the Consolidated Plan, require the Grantee to amend its approved Plan whenever it makes one of the following decisions: